Tuition Costs and Graduate Student Funding Overview

 Research, Teaching, and Staff Assistantships (Academic Service Employees)

 RA, TA, and SA positions carry a work commitment of up to 220 hours per quarter.
 Students must be full-time (registered for at least 10 credits during the fall through the spring) to be eligible.
 Open TA and SA positions are announced to all students for application submission.
 All ASE positions in the academic year 2017-2018 provide a salary of $2,295 per month and up, a tuition waiver (minus mandatory student fees), and benefits.
-Any student is eligible to fill these positions.
+The 2018-2019 TA positions will be posted in spring 2018, all continuing students are eligible to apply.

 Traineeships and Fellowships

-Traineeships are also available for graduate students who are US citizens or permanent residents.
-Past graduates have been funded by the Education and Research Center Training Grant (ERC), the Biostatistics, Epidemiologic and Bioinformatic Training in Environmental Health (BEBTEH) training grant, and the NIH Environmental Pathology Training Grant (EPT).
+Traineeships that provide stipends and tuition support are also available for graduate and undergraduate students and postdoctoral fellows who are US citizens or permanent residents.
+Graduate students and postdocs can apply for support from the NIOSH-funded Education and Research Center Training Grant (ERC) training grant, the NIEHS-funded Biostatistics, Epidemiologic and Bioinformatic Training in Environmental Health (BEBTEH) training grant, and the NIH-funded Environmental Pathology Training Grant (EPT) program.

 New or continuing students may also apply for individual fellowships, which are primarily funded from federal sources like the NIH, CDC, EPA, etc. However, occasionally there are some available from private sources (foundations, private business, and professional organizations like AIHA, SOT, NEHA, NSF).
 DEOHS forwards fellowship opportunity announcements to students whenever notices are sent to us.